peiyuanix/riscv-os/04-Bare-Metal-C-Language/README.md

 ### Step.1 Setup Stack Pointer for C Program

-Our firmware will be loaded to `0x80000000`, we can give `gp` a proper value for C program.
+Our firmware will be loaded to `0x80000000`, we can give `sp` a proper value for C program.

 ```asm
 .global _clang_env_init